Is Surrogacy Legal in the State of Hawaii?

 Is Surrogacy Legal in Hawaii?

-• Hawaii does not have a comprehensive surrogacy statute, but gestational surrogacy is permitted and handled through contracts and court orders on a case-by-case basis.
+• Hawaii does not have a single comprehensive surrogacy statute, but gestational surrogacy is commonly practiced under the state’s parentage framework and contract principles.